Simplified Summer Skin Care

 Choose Lighter and Multi-Purpose Formulas

-Summer’s heat and humidity means you don’t want the feel of heavy creams on your face, or to use several layers of products.
-Swap out thick cleansers for gentle foaming options, and choose gel moisturizers over thick creams.
-Many moisturizers or foundations offer formulas that include SPF, so invest in one product that does two jobs to help lighten your routine.
+You don’t want the feel of heavy creams on your face, or to use several layers of products, with summer’s heat and humidity in full swing.
+Swap out thick cleansers for gentle foaming options, and choose gel moisturizers over creams.
+Many moisturizers or foundations offer formulas that include SPF, so invest in one product that does two jobs to help lighten your summer skincare routine.

 Add Vitamin C